Fixed indexed annuity (FIA) sales continue to see strong growth.

-- Accumulation – a favorable return with no risk to principle (we have seen treasuries plus 2% as an average rate of return over the life of an insurance product)
+- Accumulation.
+A favorable return with no risk to principle (we have seen treasuries plus 2% as an average rate of return over the life of an insurance product).

-- Performance Based Income – guarantees to income with upside potential based on indexed interest growth
+- Performance-Based Income.
+Guarantees to income with upside potential based on indexed interest growth.

 Then, I’ll narrow down the appropriate insurance products in each category.
-Every quarter we identify the two more favorable insurance products for each category and share the competitive advantage of where they may fit in your client’s financial strategy.
+Each quarter, we identify two favorable insurance products for each category and share their competitive advantage.
+That is, where they may fit in your client’s financial strategy.

-At the end of the day the story is simple.
-Positioning an FIA is about safety of principle with a reasonable rate of return and an income stream that your client can’t outlive.
-Nothing more, nothing less.
+At the end of the day the story is simple: Positioning an FIA is about the safety of principle, with a reasonable rate of return, and an income stream that your client can’t outlive.

+Guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.
+FIG does not give tax or legal advice.
+Your client should consult with and rely on their own tax and legal advisors regarding their particular situation.
 This is not a comprehensive overview of all the relevant features and benefits of any particular product.
 Be sure to review all of the material details about any products referenced in this article before making specific recommendations to clients.